 The Early Years

 I was born, the son of a dustman and a housewife, in April 1955, and brought up alongside a younger brother in the market town of Ludlow, Shropshire, where I went to the local grammar school and became a persistent truant, gaining five O Levels, but no A Levels.
-I was also a bit of a street urchin, and the RAF was not prepared to let me fulfil my childhood ambition of becoming a pilot.
-So, in late 1973, I joined the Service as an apprentice technician, a Trenchard Brat, completing three years at RAF Halton, training as an airframe and propulsion fitter.
-In contrast to school, I really enjoyed my studies and did well at the academic as well as the practical stuff.
-On graduation in late 1976, I was posted to RAF Scampton, where I worked for two and a half years as a junior technician and corporal on Vulcan delta-wing bombers.
+Unsurprisingly then, the RAF was not prepared to let me fulfil my childhood ambition of becoming a pilot.
+So, in late 1973, I joined the Service as an apprentice technician, a Trenchard Brat, completing three years at RAF Halton, training as an airframe and propulsion fitter, playing sport, including volleyball for Buckinghamshire, and growing up.
+In contrast to school, I really enjoyed my studies at Halton and did well at the academic as well as the practical stuff.
+On graduation in late 1976, I was posted to RAF Scampton, where I worked for two and a half years as a junior technician and corporal on the airframes and engines of the base's Vulcan delta-wing bombers.

 A Dream Comes True